-360 evaluable participants, including 180 MSM and 180 WSM
+540 evaluable participants, including 180 MSM/TGW in Bangkok, 180 MSM/TGW in New York and 180 WSM in Cape Town.

 Treatment Regimen:

 Oral FTC/TDF in three dosage groups: daily dosing, time-driven dosing, and event-driven dosing.
 The time-driven dosing group will be asked to take FTC/TDF twice weekly with a post-exposure boost.
 The event-driven dosing group will be asked to take FTC/TDF before and after a potential exposure to HIV infection.
 In all three dosing groups, dosing will not exceed two doses per day or seven doses per week.